Language: EN

 }

-In the long run, the code is much more maintainable, better isolated, reusable, etc etc
+In the long run, the code is much more maintainable, better isolated, reusable, etc., etc.

 Low-level explanation Advanced

-Let’s try to explain briefly how the scope of a variable works and the reasons for its existence, at a low level.
+Let’s try to explain briefly how the scope of a variable works and the reasons for its existence at a low level.

-In compiled languages like C++, when we create a variable within a block, it is stored in the stack.
+In compiled languages like C++, when we create a variable within a block, it is stored on the stack.
 Regardless of whether the “content” of the variable goes to the heap, the variable itself always goes to the stack.